-SECTION 4 Until your membership ends, you must keep getting your medical services and drugs through our plan
+SECTION 4 Until your membership ends, you must keep getting your medical services and drugs through our plan your new coverage begins.)
+During this time, you must continue to get your medical care and prescription drugs through our plan.

 Section 4.1 Until your membership ends, you are still a member of our plan